harpreetsahota204/janus-vqa-fiftyone/README.md

 os.environ['FIFTYONE_ALLOW_LEGACY_ORCHESTRATORS'] = 'true'
 ```

-It's recommended to use delegated operations, you can launch a delegated service by opening your terminal and running the following: `fiftyone delegated launch`
+It's recommended to use delegated operations; you can launch a delegated service by opening your terminal and running the following: `fiftyone delegated launch`

 ## Usage in FiftyOne App